BellowingMeadows/BellowingMeadows/README.md

 ### **Skeleton Plane**

-In order to properly visualise how my pages would be organised and linked together, I created some low fidelity mockups using InVision - focussing on the design layout for small, medium and large screen sizes.
+In order to properly visualise how my pages would be organised and linked together, I created some low fidelity mockups using [InVision](https://www.invisionapp.com/) - focussing on the design layout for small, medium and large screen sizes.
 The purpose of this process was to double check that the ideas I had begun formulating internally during the structure plane would be faithful to the user stories they were designed to fulfil.
-This way, if any obvious issues did arise it could be fixed well before coding of the pages started in earnest.
+Any clear issues flagged up at this stage could then be fixed well before coding of the site started in earnest.

 When designing the layout of the site, my intention was to keep each page as user-friendly as possible by not having more than three unique interactable features per page.
 That way, the chance of cognitive overload could be vastly reduced, especially as each user story I was working towards had very different intentions for the site.